 Strategically, this decision begins with identifying the architectural details of your house.
 Do you have brackets?
 Shutters?
 Imposts?
 Swirls?
 Dentil molding?
 More importantly, are there key architectural details missing that should be replaced before you begin painting?
 Are these details attractive enough and historically relevant in a way that calls for highlighting them?
 Or is it better to use a subtle color variation that allows these details to complement the home without screaming out?

 Depending on the size and complexity of your home, you may want to choose two, three, or as many as six colors.
 In addition to color for your siding, select accent colors for shutters, moldings, doors, window sashes, brackets, columns, and porch decks.
 Remember that storm windows and screens can now be purchased in a variety of colors.
-This principle is more important that you may realize: Too many colors will overwhelm your house, while too few can make your house seem flat and uninteresting.
-House style can have big influence here.
+This principle is more important than you may realize: Too many colors will overwhelm your house, while too few can make your house seem flat and uninteresting.
+House style can have a big influence here.
 A simple ranch-style rambler might look best with only two colors: one for the siding, and a slightly darker color in the same color family for the trim.
 An ornate Victorian house, on the other hand, might look wonderful with as many as six different colors—one for each of the different types of trim work and ornate details.

 Use Light to Add Size

 It's no wonder that large, grand estates are often painted white.
 Light colors make a building look larger, and white is the favored color for traditional classical architecture.
-(Remember, for example, that there's a very famous White House in Washington, D.C. ) You can add to your home's sense of size and dignity by using white or a pale cream color.
+(Remember, for example, that there's a very famous White House in Washington, D.C.)
+You can add to your home's sense of size and dignity by using white or a pale cream color.
 Use darker colors to emphasize shadows and lighter colors to project surfaces or details into prominence.

-Go Dark For Drama
+Go Dark for Drama

 Dark siding or dark bands of trim will make your house seem smaller, but will also draw more attention to details.
 This technique of accented banding can be found in many of Frank Lloyd Wright's interiors.
 For exteriors, accent the recesses with darker shades and highlight details with lighter tones.
 Traditionally, the window sashes of Victorian homes are painted with the darkest of the chosen historic color combination.